Source: ACCC Takata airbag recalls list and ACCC future Takata airbag recalls.

 ages, and that this process happens quicker in climates that are hotter and

-more humid (characteristics not uncommon to the Australian outback).
+more humid (characteristics not uncommon in many parts of Australia).
 Takata

 claims it can take 12.5 years for the airbags to turn dangerous, while the

 NHTSA estimates it takes six years in the worst of scenarios.

 This differs for alpha model airbags, which can rupture in up to 50% of